Oahu's 30-Day Minimum Stay Requirement - What's the Deal?

 There are still areas on Oahu where shorter stays are permitted.
 These tend to be resort-designated zones where tourism infrastructure is already well established.

-The most well-known of these is Waikiki, where high-rise condominiums that operate like hotels and resort properties are designed to accommodate frequent guest turnover.
-In these areas, many units function similarly to hotel suites and can legally be rented for shorter durations.
+The most well-known is Waikiki, where high-rise condominiums that operate like hotels and resort properties are designed to accommodate frequent guest turnover.
+In Waikiki, many condos function similarly to hotels, and can legally be rented for shorter durations.

 Here are some resort areas where you can rent a unit for shorter stays.